Journal Articles

 Keywords : Kenji Miyazawa, Gary Snyder, ecopoet, sense of place, inhabitory, reinhabitory, postcolonial, environment

 This article discusses works of Kenji Miyazawa and Gary Snyder, two poets focusing on humanity's relationship with the environment.
 The poets attempt to establish a sense of place mainly by combining science and Buddhism.
 I discuss Miyazawa as an inhabitory Japanese poet and Snyder as a reinhabitory American poet, both of them addressing and deepening the concept of sense of place by making a serious commitment to the places in which they chose to live.
 By living rooted in a place and by establishing a deep sense of place, both Miyazawa and Snyder suggest new images of humanity and the earth.
-Miyazawa is a pioneer ecopoet in the context of twentieth century world literature in his attempt to represent humanity as an intricate part of the food chain.
+Miyazawa is a pioneer ecopoet in the context of twentieth-century world literature in his attempt to represent humanity as an intricate part of the food chain.
 Snyder shares this vital idea with Miyazawa, and thus both poets present a new vision of humanity and our planetary future.

 Gary Snyder and the Poetics of Symbiosis